 In summary, rcovalent< rmetallic < rvan der Waal

 The 1st ionization energy of the Alkali metals increases as one moves from LHS and RHS of the period.
 The nuclear charge increases and the shielding effect are constant as you move across the period.
 A greater attraction of the nucleus for the electron leads to an increase in ionization energy.
-As you move from left to right of the period, the electron gain enthalpy tends to be more negative because of the decrease in the atomic size that leads to an increase in the nuclear charge.
-For this reason, the addition of an extra electron is favoured since there is an increased force between the incoming electron and the nucleus.
+As you move from left to right of the period, the electron gain enthalpy tends to be more negative because of the decrease in the atomic size while increase in the nuclear charge.
+The addition of an extra electron is favoured since there is an increased force between the incoming electron and the nucleus.

 Trends in electronegativity

 “Electronegativity of an element is the tendency of the atoms in an element to attract electrons when they are chemically combined with atoms of another element”.
 Electro-negativities have been calculated for the elements and are expressed in arbitrary units on the Pauling electronegativity scale.
 The numerical scale is based on some factors, including the ionization energies of elements.
 Electronegativity generally decreases as one moves down the group.
 On the other hand, as one moves from left to right of the periodic table, the electronegativity of representative elements increases.
 By contrast, the non-metallic elements at the far right excluding the noble gases have high electronegativity.
 You will realize that the electronegativity of transition elements is irregular and they are not tabulated.
 Electronegativity of Cs which is the least electronegative element is approximately 0.7 while that of fluorine is four since fluorine has a strong tendency to attract electrons during the chemical reaction.

 Electron gain enthalpy is the process through which an electron is added to a neutral gaseous atom to form an anion.
 The process is crucial because it provides a measure of the ease with which an atom adds an electron to form a negatively charged ion as.
 This can be written as